All Case Files

 A 56-page operating manual the rest of the company can run on.

-Three sections, eleven sub-chapters: Introduction (story, positioning, strategy, principles), Verbal Identity (what we sound like and how to write it), Visual Identity (logo, color, typography, grids, visualization).
-Every other visual on this page is a single page out of the book.
+Three sections, eleven sub-chapters: Introduction (story, positioning, strategy, principles), Verbal Identity (what we sound like and how to write it), and Visual Identity (logo, color, typography, grids, visualization).

 Six design principles, written before any visual was drawn.